 The format holds dictionaries (ordered collections of name/value pairs), lists (ordered collections of values) and strings (text) organized hierarchically to any depth.
 Indentation is used to indicate the hierarchy of the data, and a simple natural syntax is used to distinguish the types of data in such a manner that it is not easily confused.
-Specifically, lines that begin with a word (or words) followed by a colon are dictionary items, lines that begin with a dash are list items, and lines that begin with a greater-than sign are part of a multiline string.
+Specifically, lines that begin with a word (or words) followed by a colon are dictionary items, lines that begin with a dash are list items, lines that begin with a greater-than sign are part of a multiline string, and lines that begin with a hash are comments and are ignored.
 Dictionaries and lists can be nested arbitrarily, and the leaf values are always text, hence the name NestedText.